Takuma Sato: Andretti Autosport (2017)

 Sato joined Andretti Autosport for the 2017 season.
-He went on to become the first Japanese driver to win the Indianapolis 500.
+He went on to become the first Asian driver to win the Indianapolis 500.
 After the 500 win, he went on to win a pole at the Dual in Detroit on Belle Isle.
 He also ended up winning another pole at Pocono Raceway in August.

 Return to Rahal Letterman Lanigan Racing (2018–2021)

-On 26 August 2017, it was reported that in 2018, Sato would rejoin RLL to drive the 30 car with Graham Rahal as his teammate as Andretti Autosport considered a move to Chevrolet in 2018.
-That move by Andretti subsequently did not happen.
-After numerous weeks of bad luck including crashing early in the Indianapolis 500 and wrecking early at Pocono and a failed pit strategy at Gateway, Sato played the strategy right and held off Ryan Hunter-Reay in the IndyCar return to Portland, winning his third career race and his first on a permanent road course, doing so from 20th starting position.
-Sato started his 2019 season with a win in the third race at Barber Motorsports Park; he started the race from pole position and ran away to the finish.
-Sato won later in the season at World Wide Technology Raceway at Gateway.
+On 26 August 2017, it was reported that Sato would rejoin RLL for the 2018 season, driving the No. 30 car alongside Graham Rahal as teammate.
+The decision came while Andretti Autosport was considering a move to Chevrolet for 2018, however Andretti ultimately chose to remain with Honda.

+Sato endured an up-and-down season, including crashing early during the Indianapolis 500, getting caught in an early wreck during the Pocono 500, and a failed pit strategy at Gateway.
+However, he recorded a top-three finish at Iowa, and had the correct strategy to hold off Ryan Hunter-Reay for a victory during IndyCar's return to Portland, after a low starting position of 20th; the win marked Sato's third career victory, and his first on a permanent road course.

+Sato started his 2019 season with a win in the third race at Barber Motorsports Park; he convincingly beat the field after starting from the pole.
+He endured a difficult Pocono 500; after involvement in a first-lap accident and initial criticism from drivers and media, RLL released on-board camera footage indicating Sato was not at fault for the accident.
+Sato won later that season at Gateway.

 On 23 August 2020, after qualifying on the outside of the front row for the 104th running of the Indianapolis 500, Sato won the race for a second time.

 On 5 October 2021, it was announced that Sato would not return to the team for the 2022 IndyCar season.
 His spot in the team was taken over by Danish driver, Christian Lundgaard.